minuscloud/discordjs-v14-bot-base/README.md

 # discordjs v14
 This is a Base for a Discord Bot in Version 14.8.0

-This Bot Base is updated to the newest discord.js version

 This Source will provide ready to use command-, event- and componenthandlers, with these handlers you can easily build your discord bot with slash commands you can simply implement buttons, menus or autocompletes i included some examples.